 Slow Cooker Chicken Enchilada Soup is easy to prep in only 10 minutes with a deliciously spicy kick!
-This healthy recipe is gluten free, low calorie and a simple crock pot meal, perfect for cold winter days!
+This recipe is gluten free, low calorie and a simple crock pot meal, perfect for cold winter days!

 Place the chicken breasts in a large slow cooker and rub the enchilada seasoning on the chicken.